0xPolygonMiden/miden-vm/miden/README.md

 dup.1       // stack state: 2 1 2
 add         // stack state: 3 2
 ```
 Notice that except for the first 2 operations which initialize the stack, the sequence of `swap dup.1 add` operations repeats over and over.
 In fact, we can repeat these operations an arbitrary number of times to compute an arbitrary Fibonacci number.
-In Rust, it would like like this (this is actually a simplified version of the example in [fibonacci.rs](src/examples/src/fibonacci.rs)):
+In Rust, it would look like this (this is actually a simplified version of the example in [fibonacci.rs](src/examples/src/fibonacci.rs)):
 ```Rust
 use miden::{Assembler, ProgramInputs, ProofOptions};